healthfinch/policies/systems_access_policy.md

 * Passwords requirements mandate strong password controls (see below).
 * Passwords are not displayed at any time and are not transmitted or stored in plain text.
 * Default accounts on all production systems, including root, are disabled.
+* Shared accounts are permitted on non-critical 3rd party business services, provided they have been approved and access is logged through the centralized password manager.
-* Shared accounts are not allowed within healthfinch systems or networks.
+* Shared accounts are not allowed within healthfinch Platform systems or networks.

 ## Automatic Logoff